rofe-dl/tamashi/README.md

 1. In the same folder, make a `docker-compose.yml` file and make it just like mine without changing anything inside.
 1. Final steps to start the bot:

    - Open the terminal in this folder.
-Run `docker pull rofedl/tamashi:1.0.0`.
    - Run `docker-compose up`.
 You might get an error (ECONNREFUSED) from Node the first time you run it.
 Ignore it.
    - To make the slash commands work, enter the shell of the container by running `docker-compose run tamashi-bot sh`.
 Then, run `npm run deploycommands`.
 Exit the shell using `exit` command.
 You'll only have to run this once.
 However, if you make any changes to the command names or add/delete new ones, deploy the commands again.
    - To stop the bot, just press Ctrl + C.